BioBoost/course_programming_from_base_to_ace/docs/30-exceptions/README.md

 Exceptions provide **a way to transfer control from one part of a program to another**.
 C# exception handling is built upon four keywords: `try`, `catch`, `finally`, and `throw`.

-Let us a closer look at a fictional example of a game that is started and needs to load a configuration file from the local filesystem.
-Methods/functions that are nested in other functions are indented towards the right.
+Let us take a closer look at a fictional example of a game that is started and needs to load a configuration file from the local filesystem.
+Methods that are nested in other methods are indented towards the right.

 ![Load Game Config](./img/read-game-config.png)

-What would happen if the `OpenFile()` method fails because the configuration file could not be found on the local filesystem?
+What might happen if the `OpenFile()` method fails because the configuration file could not be found on the local filesystem?

 1. The method `LoadGameConfiguration()` **tries** to load the game config file by called the method `LoadGameConfigFile().
 2. However the file could not be opened and the method `OpenFile()` indicates this by **throwing** an exception object of type `FileNotFoundException` (real C# exception class).
 If something goes wrong in the code, it can warn the higher methods by *throwing* a special object of an exception class.